awangque/office/README.md

 - Inspired by the series How to Sell Drugs Online (Fast), I explored the idea of building a website as a way to recover from financial setbacks.
 - The system were created with pure HTML + CSS + Vanilla Javascript (no framework at all).
 - This architecture is rare and not widely documented within Google Ecosystem.
-- I call it as Project S for now...
+- I call it as Project S for now.

 ---